List of awards and nominations received by the Offspring

-The Offspring is an American punk rock band formed in 1984, and currently consists of Dexter Holland (lead vocals, guitar), Noodles (lead and rhythm guitars, backing vocals)and Todd Morse (bass, backing vocals).
+The Offspring is an American punk rock band formed in 1984 and currently consisting of Dexter Holland (lead vocals, rhythm guitar), Noodles (lead guitar, backing vocals), Todd Morse (bass, backing vocals) and Brandon Pertzborn (drums).

-The band has released nine studio albums: The Offspring (1989), Ignition (1992), Smash (1994), Ixnay on the Hombre (1997), Americana (1998), Conspiracy of One (2000), Splinter (2003), Rise and Fall, Rage and Grace (2008), and Days Go By (2012).
-The last six albums were released by Columbia Records in the US, while the first three were released by Nemesis Records and Epitaph Records respectively.
+The band has released twelve studio albums: The Offspring (1989), Ignition (1992), Smash (1994), Ixnay on the Hombre (1997), Americana (1998), Conspiracy of One (2000), Splinter (2003), Rise and Fall, Rage and Grace (2008), Days Go By (2012), Let the Bad Times Roll (2021), Supercharged (2024) and “((Running and Cycling with The Offspring)) (2025).
+The last two albums were released by Concord Records.
+Six albums were released by Columbia Records in the US, while the first three were released by Nemesis Records and Epitaph Records respectively.
 One of the most commercially successful punk rock bands, The Offspring has sold over 40 million albums worldwide.

 3D Awards

 The International 3D Awards is the largest and most respected set of awards for the 3D, computer graphics industry worldwide.
 The annual 3D Awards ceremony is held during the 3D Festival events in Copenhagen, Denmark.
 The Offspring has won one award.